-PREREQUISITE: Grade C or better in Chemistry or Advanced Chemistry
+PREREQUISITE: Grade C or better in

-Chemistry of Advanced Chemistry.
-SCHOOL UMHS CREDIT 5 units per semester
+Chemistry or Advanced Chemistry.
+GRADES 11-12 CREDIT 5 units per semester

 Meets UC Requirement: "d" This course may be offered alternate years.
 Check with your Counselor.

 This challenging course focuses on the biochemistry, anatomy, and physiology of all life with an emphasis on plants and animals, looking at cells, tissues, and organ systems.
 A systematic study will be made of a variety of organisms, comparing their evolutionary relationships.
 Some dissection is expected.
 This course is conducted at a college level.